jpwhalley/GMS_Stats_Course/2_Statistical_Modelling/1_Introduction/practicals/bayesian_meta_analysis_practical.md

 }
 ```

+The prior matrix has a nonzero variance in the diagonal entries corresponding to 1's in the priors
+table.
+And it assumes a correlation (by default 0.9) between the effects with nonzero variance.

 ## Computing BFs

-So we have to compute 127 BFs for each of 107 SNPs.
-Let's do it:
+We have to compute 127 BFs for each of 107 SNPs.
+Let's do it in a loop and store it in a matrix.

 ```R
 bfs = matrix( NA, nrow( cotsapas ), nrow( priors ),